 I still find this to be a strong horror film.
 The story is really good, because Chucky strategically reveals his secret to a child.
 No one is going to believe the child that his doll is alive and we see this from his mother, Karen Barclay (Catherine Hicks), and the police officer who is investigating all of the murders, Mike Norris (Chris Sarandon).
 There is an issue I have though is that when Chucky’s associate is murdered and Andy is the suspect, there would be zero connection between Andy and this man.
 Clearly Chucky would, but I will say that it would be difficult to believe, but how would the child know who that person was.
 That was just an issue I had with the thought process behind the film.

 This film is edited well and it does build tension to the climax.
 I thought the climax was satisfying.
 I have heard some people not buying that this doll would be that menacing due to his height.
 There is something with fear of seeing something that is not normal and not being able to process it.
 I feel the editing for the film works with the story.
+I also like that despite how I kind of wanted it play out, we do get hints early on that Chucky is actually doing this.
+It also has a good running time and never lags at any point.

 To bring this to life, there needs to be good acting which I think we also get.
 Hicks I thought is strong and believable in her processing of what is happening.
 I thought the angle of a struggling single mother was good.
 I believe that she is doing the best she can and it felt real.
-When her best friend dies, she is shock and hearing what Andy says upsets her.
+When her best friend dies, she is in shock and hearing what Andy says upsets her.
 It isn’t until she makes a discovery that she believes him.
 Sarandon is good as the police officer.
 I do think that he is a little too dense on believing, but it works.
 Vincent kills his role which was quite surprising for his age.
 I thought it was good and he actually makes me tear up at one point.
 I also want to say that Dourif is phenomenal as Chucky and Charles Lee Ray.
 The rest of the cast rounds out the film well.

 Along with the acting, the effects are important to a film like this, which I also thought were also good.
 The biggest thing is bringing the doll to life and I thought it looks solid.
 There are a few times that I notice things that don’t really hold up, but for 1988, it was state of the art.
 They blend well with using smaller actors and robots to bring it to film, which together make a solid product.
 I also thought that the kills were good and the realism of them was there.
 I like the look of the blood as well.
 The only thing left to touch on would be the score of the film.